shadden/celmech/docs/poincare.rst

 Heliocentric Orbital Elements
 *****************************

-In order convert a set of canonical variables used by ``celmech`` to particle positions and velocities (e.g., when intializing a REBOUND simulations) it is critical to precisely define the orbital elements appearing in the definitions of the Delauney variables.

 The Delauney variables,
 derived via a canonical transformation from the canonical heliocentric coordinates, are defined in terms of a set of orbital elements.